 A Podiatry station was set up at the 57km mark of the event.

 Assessing and treating all Athletes with musculoskeletal injuries, sprains and blistering.

-– 5 Podiatrists covered the station, with 2 treating at any one time
+– 5 Podiatrists covered the station, 2 treating at any one time.

-– ITB + Knee and other musculoskeletal injuries generally earlier in the day
+– ITB + Knee and other musculoskeletal injuries seen earlier in the day.

-– Blistering was seen more frequently later in the day/ evening
+– Patients with blistering were seen, more so later in the day/ evening.

 – Males more than doubled females in requiring treatment 16 to 7.

 ARE THERE OTHER DISTANCES OR JUST THE 100KMS?

 There are a range of lengths in the Ultra-Trail events.
 For instance, maybe the UTA 50 might be a good place to start if your new to running events.